AtherActive-net/deploy-server-contactor/README.md

 There are some obvious dependencies here, which are `docker` and `docker-compose`. `node 16.x+` is also required.
 Finally, an SQL database is a good idea for your tokens.
 The default token is called `default` and will be destroyed the first time you make a valid request to `/api/v1/createtoken`.

 ### Downloading
-First off, you will need to download this repository.
-It's recommended to use the `main` branch for this.
-Other branches are inteded for development purposes.
+First off, you will need to download teh server.
+It is recommended to take the `latest` release.
+You can take a `prerelease` too if you need experimental features.

 ### Configuring env vars